Monviech/os-caddy-plugin/README.md

 Done, leave all other fields to default or empty.
 You don't need the advanced mode options.
 After just a few seconds the Let's Encrypt Certificate will be installed and everything just works.
 Check the Logfile for that.
 Now you have a "Internet <-- HTTPS --> OPNsense (Caddy) <-- HTTP --> Backend Server" Reverse Proxy.

-#### HOW TO: Create a wildcard subdomain reverse proxy:
+## HOW TO: Create a wildcard subdomain reverse proxy:
 - Do everything the same as above, but create your Reverse Proxy Domain like this `*.example.com` and activate the `DNS-01` challenge checkbox.
 - OR - `Custom Certificate` - Use a Certificate you imported or generated in `System - Trust - Certificates`.
 It has to be a wildcard certificate.
 - Go to the `Reverse Proxy Subdomain` Tab and create all subdomains that you need in relation to the `*.example.com` domain.
 So for example `foo.example.com` and `bar.example.com`.
 - Create descriptions for each subdomain.
 Since there could be multiples of the same subdomain with different ports, do it like this: `foo.example.com` and `foo.example.com.8443`.
-- In the `Handle` Tab you can now select your `*.example.com` `Reverse Proxy Domain`, and if `Reverse Proxy Subdomain` is `None`, the Handles are added to the base `Reverse Proxy Domain`.
-For example, if you want a catch all Handle for all non referenced subdomains.
+- In the `Handler` Tab you can now select your `*.example.com` `Reverse Proxy Domain`, and if `Reverse Proxy Subdomain` is `None`, the Handlers are added to the base `Reverse Proxy Domain`.
+For example, if you want a catch all Handler for all non referenced subdomains.
-- If you create a Handle with `*.example.com` as `Reverse Proxy Domain` and `foo.example.com` as `Reverse Proxy Subdomain`, a nested Handle will be generated.
-You can do all the same configurations as if the subdomain is a normal domain, with multiple Handles and Handle paths.
+- If you create a Handler with `*.example.com` as `Reverse Proxy Domain` and `foo.example.com` as `Reverse Proxy Subdomain`, a nested Handler will be generated.
+You can do all the same configurations as if the subdomain is a normal domain, with multiple Handlers and Handler paths.

-#### HOW TO: Create a Handle with TLS and a trusted self-signed Certificate:
+## HOW TO: Create a Handle with TLS and a trusted self-signed Certificate:
-##### Example: Reverse Proxy the OPNsense Configuration GUI Website with Caddy
+**Example: Reverse Proxy the OPNsense Configuration GUI Website with Caddy**
 - Open your OPNsense GUI in a Browser (e.g. Chrome or Firefox).
 Inspect the certificate.
 Copy the SAN for later use, for example `OPNsense.localdomain`.
 - Save the certificate in your Browser as PEM file.
 Open it up with a text editor, and copy the contents into a new entry in `System - Trust - Authorities`.
 Name the certificate e.g. `opnsense-selfsigned`.
 - Add a new Reverse Proxy Domain, for example `opn.example.com`.
 Make sure the name is externally resolvable to the IP of your OPNsense Firewall with Caddy.
-- Add a new Handle with the following options (enable advanced mode):
+- Add a new Handler with the following options (enable advanced mode):
 - `Reverse Proxy Domain`: `opn.example.com`
 - `Backend Server Domain`: `127.0.0.1`
 - `Backend Server Port`: `8443` (Enter the port of your OPNsense GUI.
 You have changed it from 443 to a different port, since Caddy needs port 443.)